Shriman-Shaunaka-Bhattacharya-Mahashaya/EduHelp/README.md

 ### 10. Automated Garbage Collection
 - Built-in data lifecycle management.
 Exams, Announcements, Assignments, and Content are assigned a 6-month Time-To-Live (TTL) by default.
 - Once the expiration date passes, items instantly vanish from user interfaces (Soft Delete).
-- A secure Vercel Cron Job runs every midnight to physically delete expired documents and permanently destroy associated Cloudinary assets.
+- A secure Vercel Cron Job runs every midnight to physically delete expired documents, permanently destroy associated Cloudinary assets, and explicitly wipe orphaned Vector Embeddings from the `$vectorSearch` index to prevent data bloat.

 ### 11. Offline Resilience
 If a student's internet drops while taking an exam, their answers and time spent are constantly cached to `localStorage`.
 If they submit while offline, the system safely stores the payload and uses an active **Background Ghost Sync** to automatically silently submit the exam to the server the second their internet connection is restored (`window.addEventListener('online')`).